MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-azure.md

 ### Update browser security settings on Windows Server

-Depending on your browser security settings, it may save you time to add the following trusted sites to your browser so you can more quickly download the software described in this tutorial.
-Access to these sites may be needed:
+If Enhanced Security Configuration is enabled in Internet Explorer (it is enabled by default), then you may need to add some domains as trusted sites to enable you to download some of the web server components.
+Add the trusted sites by going to **Internet Options > Security > Trusted Sites > Sites**.
+Add the following domains.

 - microsoft.com
 - go.microsoft.com
 - download.microsoft.com
-- visualstudio.com
 - iis.net

-If you are using Internet Explorer, you can add the trusted sites by going to **Internet Options > Security > Trusted Sites > Sites**.
-These steps are different for other browsers.
-(If you need to download an older version of the remote debugger from my.visualstudio.com, some additional trusted sites are required to sign in.)

 When you download the software, you may get requests to grant permission to load various web site scripts and resources.
-In most cases, these additional resources are not required to install the software.
+Some of these resources are not required, but to simplify the process, click **Add** when prompted.

 ### Install ASP.NET Core on Windows Server